theima/ein/README.md

 (select: Select, nativeElementSelect: NativeElementSelect<T>, updateContent: () => void) => InitiateComponentResult
 ```

+This function is used to create the component, i.e. creating streams for native events or elements and giving access to an update function.

 ##### select

-The select function will return a stream of events from the selected native elements.
+The select function will return a stream of native events from the selected native elements.
 The selector string is a simplified css-selector.
-See [view](#events).
+See [view](#actions-events).

 ```
-(selector: string, type: string) => Observable<ViewEvent>;
+(selector: string, type: string) => Observable<any>;
 ```

 ##### nativeElementSelect

 A way to get references to the native elements used to represent the view.
-They are selected in the same way as events are and two streams will be returned.
+They are selected in the same way as native events are and two streams will be returned.
 One will return all current matches the other will returned elements that has been removed from the view.

 ```
 (selector: string) => {